South Korean prosecutors expect to indict Park next Monday

-SEOUL, South Korea (AP) — South Korean prosecutors say they expect to indict former President Park Geun-hye early next week over corruption allegations.
+SEOUL, South Korea (AP) — South Korea’s disgraced ex-President Park Geun-hye is likely to be formally indicted early next week and face a criminal trial over a corruption scandal that already led to her removal from office, prosecutors said Wednesday.

+Park has been jailed at a detention center near Seoul since she was arrested late last month amid accusations from prosecutors that she extorted money from businesses, took bribes from one of the companies and committed other wrongdoing, all in collaboration with a secretive confidante.

-An official at the Seoul prosecutors’ office said that Wednesday that Park will likely be indicted April 17 but didn’t elaborate on what charges she will face.
+An official at the Seoul Central District Prosecutors’ Office said Park will likely be indicted Monday but didn’t elaborate on what charges she will face.
 The official spoke on condition of anonymity, citing department rules.

-Park has been jailed at a detention center near Seoul since she was arrested late last month.
 Prosecutors are allowed to detain Park until next Wednesday without indicting her.

-Prosecutors have previously accused Park of extorting money from businesses, taking bribes from one of the companies and committing other wrongdoing, all in collaboration with a secretive confidante.

 Most Read Stories